biromiro/feup-cal-proj/README.md

 ### Google Maps API

-In order to run the viewer, you need to acquire an API Key and replace `YOURAPIKEY` with it it under [index.html](view/index.html#L14)
+In order to run the viewer, you need to acquire a [Google API Key](https://developers.google.com/maps/documentation/javascript/get-api-key) and replace `YOURAPIKEY` with it it under [index.html](view/index.html#L14)

 ## Screenshots and Gifs